-Please refer to Table 2 for eligible geographic areas in the Dominican Republic under Strategic Directions 1, 2, 3 and 4.

-See Table 3 for the list of CEPF priority KBAs and conservation corridors that can benefit from national, regional, or multi-country networking and capacity-building activities under Strategic Direction 5.
+Please refer to Table 2 for eligible geographic areas under Strategic Directions 1, 2, 3 and 4.
+See Table 3 for the list of CEPF priority KBAs and conservation corridors that can benefit from national, regional, or multi-country networking and capacity building activities under Strategic Direction 5.